donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 This demonstrates how **domain-aware shallow fusion** can significantly improve ASR output in specialized contexts.

-## Our Methodology
+## Experimental Setup

+*[This section should detail your specific methodology including:]*
-- Fusing GPT2 and Whisper
+- *Model selection and preparation (Whisper + GPT-2)*
-- Train GPT2 on PubMed (keep Whisper Tokenizer)
+- *Training GPT-2 on PubMed dataset while preserving Whisper tokenizer compatibility*
-- Build Fusion Pipeline
-- Evaluation Framework
+- *Fusion pipeline architecture and implementation details*
+- *Evaluation framework and metrics (WER, domain-specific accuracy, etc.)*
+- *Dataset preparation and testing procedures*

-## Findings
+## Results & Analysis

+*[present findings such as:]*
-- WER increases explained by:
+- *Overall WER performance comparison*
-  - early terminations,
-  - stylistic domain mismatches (punctuation abbreviations centimeters -> cmm)
+- *Analysis of failure modes: early terminations, stylistic domain mismatches (punctuation, abbreviations like "centimeters → cm")*
-- Decreases WER on medical terminology
+- *Improvements in medical terminology recognition*
+- *Discussion of gating mechanisms and dynamic lambda approaches*
-- Discuss gating mechanism/dynamic lambda and various generation params
+- *Impact of various generation parameters*
+- *Various decoding approaches*

 ## Reflection and Future Directions

+*[section should discuss:]*
+- *Non-synthetic datasets mentioned in eval repo*
-- Learnable or dynamic $\lambda$
+- *Learnable or dynamic λ approaches*
-- MoE
+- *Mixture of Experts (MoE) architectures*
-- Cold Fusion
+- *Cold Fusion implementations*
-- Deep Fusion
+- *Deep Fusion alternatives*
+- *Broader implications for multimodal AI systems*

 ## Conclusion

+*[This section should:]*
-- articulate each model's strength and weakness, emphasizing how each model hits its own data wall separately:
+- *Articulate each model's strengths and weaknesses, emphasizing how each model hits its own data wall separately:*
-  - Whisper (generalist): broadly trained acoustic-to-text model, struggles with specialized terminology.
+  - *Whisper (generalist): broadly trained acoustic-to-text model, struggles with specialized terminology*
-  - GPT-2 (specialist): trained in a self-supervised way solely on textual domain data, rich in domain-specific vocabulary but blind to acoustic signals.
+  - *GPT-2 (specialist): trained in a self-supervised way solely on textual domain data, rich in domain-specific vocabulary but blind to acoustic signals*
-- dive into fusion related setbacks/metrics as well as possible future directions
+- *Summarize fusion-related setbacks/metrics as well as qualitative benefits*
-- dive into fusion related improvements and qualitative benefits
-- illustrate how this process extends or relates to broader trends within AI e.g. Ensemble Architectures like Mixture of Experts, multimodal integration, domain adaptation and evolution of fusion techniques (cold & deep).
+- *Connect this work to broader AI trends: Ensemble Architectures like Mixture of Experts, multimodal integration, domain adaptation, and evolution of fusion techniques (cold & deep)*

 ## Resources